fedden/dissertation_presentation/PITCHME.md

 ## Motivations
 <br>
-- AI that programs VSTs to reproduce a desired, target sound |
+- AI that makes VSTs produce a desired sound |
 - Enables the user to focus on music |

 ---

 ## Objectives
 <br>
-- Hacking VSTs hosted in Python |
+- Hacking with VSTs hosted in Python |
 - See if Neural Networks can learn to program Synthesisers |
 - Compare Neural Networks against other optimisation techniques |